nicoloddo/x-tree-search/docs/index.md

 To explain the usage of the library, it is best to refer to a concrete example.

-Suppose to have a MiniMax algorithm.
+Suppose to have a MiniMax algorithm.<br>
 The algorithm gives scores to the leaf nodes based on a scoring function.
-For non-leaf nodes, it backpropagates the score of the best or worst child, depending on if the maximizing or minimizing player is playing.
+For non-leaf nodes, it backpropagates the score of the best or worst child, depending on if the maximizing or minimizing player is playing.<br>
-The nodes of the tree built by the algorithm can be seen as moves in the game, where the score is the outcome of the game from the perspective of the main (maximizing) player.
+The nodes of the tree built by the algorithm can be seen as moves in the game, where the score is the outcome of the game from the perspective of the main (maximizing) player.<br>
 If the main player is playing, the move will be the best move available, while if the opponent is playing, their move will be the worst move available from our perspective.

 When the algorithm takes a decision, it inherently finds a node/move which could be described as the "best".
-To argumentatively explain the decision made by our minimax, we therefore have to define where do the adjectives "best" and "worst" come from for a node.
+To argumentatively explain the decision made by our minimax, we therefore have to define where do the adjectives "best" and "worst" come from for a node.<br>
 Thus:
 1. We declare a quantitative "score" adjective, defined by the node.score parameter.
 ```python
 QuantitativePointerAdjective("score",
     definition = "node.score")
 ```
-2. With this quantitative adjective, we can then define what does it mean for a node to be better or worse with a comparison adjective.
+2. With this quantitative adjective, we can then define what means for a node to be better or worse with a comparison adjective.
 ```python
 ComparisonAdjective("better", "score", ">")
 ```